Taxiride: History

-Formation and early work (1997–1999)
+Formation and early work (1996–1999)

 Prior to forming Taxiride, Tim Watson, Tim Wild, Jason Singh, and Dan Hall had each played in cover bands across Melbourne.
-Watson and Wild began writing together in 1997 in Camberwell, Melbourne, and soon recruited Singh as an additional vocalist.
-The trio invited Hall, whom Wild first encountered busking, to join the group, and he accepted.
-The band named themselves Taxiride because they had given some of their early work to a friend of theirs, a taxi driver, who had tested these songs on passengers.
-The group produced a demo at Melbourne's Secret Sound Studios, and used it to land a contract with Warner in Australia.
+Watson and Wild began writing together for what would become Taxiride in late 1995 in Camberwell, Melbourne.
+The pair had worked together in a previous band for about 5 years before they were joined by Jimmy Christo in 1996 and Jason Singh in 1997.
+Christo left the group in 1997.
+The trio then invited Hall, whom Wild first encountered busking, to join the group, and he accepted.
+Originally their name was to be TAXE, but they quickly changed that after finding out another band had the same name.
+The band ultimately named themselves Taxiride because they had given some of their early work to a friend of theirs, a taxi driver, who had tested these songs on passengers.
+The group produced a demo at Melbourne's Secret Sound Studios, and used it to land a contract with Warner Music Group in Australia.
 Meanwhile, a friend of the group passed their work onto a Sire Records executive in the U.S., who signed them despite the group being unknown.